 Just like the country itself, Malaysian street food is exciting, eclectic and bursting with myriad flavours.
-With its Chinese, Thai and Indian influences, there is a mind-boggling range of dishes that use interesting and exotic ingredients to create a palate-satiating fare.
+With its Chinese, Thai and Indian influences, the best Malaysian food will blow your mind with a range of dishes that use interesting and exotic ingredients to create a palate-satiating fare.

-From the famous Jalan Alor Malaysian food street at Kuala Lumpur to the Gurney Drive at Penang, you can feast your senses and your tummy on the enticing spread of street-food delights.
+From the famous Jalan Alor food street to the Gurney Drive, you can feast your senses and your tummy on a Malaysian street food tour from Kuala Lumpur to Penang.
 Let us take you along on this culinary hunt for the best Malaysian street food:

 1. Penang Assam Laksa (Rice Noodles in Fishy Soup)

+Malaysian street food recipes vary in different parts of the country.
 In Penang the humble noodle soup dish (laksa) is transformed into a tangy and delightful concoction by adding Assam (tamarind) and many more flavourful herbs, making it one of the most popular Malaysian street foods.
 Flat thick rice noodles and mackerel shavings give the broth its flavour while lemongrass, ginger flower and Vietnamese mint leaves tantalise your taste buds with every spoonful.
-Add just a scoop of shrimp paste to this Malaysian street food recipe and you’re in for a treat!
+Add just a scoop of shrimp paste to this mix and you’re in for a treat!

 Where: Pasar Air Itam Laksa, 1, Jalan Pasar, 11500, Ayer Itam, Penang